 David Maslanka was born in New Bedford, Massachusetts in 1943.
 He attended the Oberlin College Conservatory where he studied composition with Joseph Wood.
 He spent a year at the Mozarteum in Salzburg, Austria, and did masters and doctoral study in composition at Michigan State University where his principal teacher was H. Owen Reed.

 Maslanka’s music for winds has become especially well known.
-Among his more than forty works for wind ensemble are six symphonies, twelve concertos, a Mass, and many concert pieces.
-His chamber music includes four wind quintets, four saxophone quartets, and many works for solo instrument and piano.
+Among his more than 130 works are forty pieces for wind ensemble, including seven symphonies, fifteen concertos, a Mass, and many concert pieces.
+His chamber music includes four wind quintets, five saxophone quartets, and many works for solo instrument and piano.
 In addition, he has written a variety of orchestral and choral pieces.

 David Maslanka’s compositions are published by Maslanka Press, Carl Fischer, Kjos Music, Marimba Productions, and OU Percussion Press.
 They have been recorded on Albany, Reference Recordings, BIS (Sweden), Naxos, Cambria, CRI, Mark, Novisse, AUR, Cafua (Japan), Brain Music (Japan), Barking Dog, and Klavier labels.
 He has served on the faculties of the State University of New York at Geneseo, Sarah Lawrence College, New York University, and Kingsborough Community College of the City University of New York, and since 1990 has been a freelance composer.
 He now lives in Missoula, Montana.
 David Maslanka is a member of ASCAP.